JammiNRao/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-## step 2 preprocess the data
+## step 2. preprocess the data
-convert steps to numeric might be useful later.
+convert steps to numeric;  might be useful later.
-convert date to type Date
+convert date to type Date, will allow use of weekdays() function
+convert interval to type integer

 ```r
 activity.data$steps <- as.numeric(activity.data$steps)